AnTr24/TheShadyBunch/4. NPCs & Organizations/Shephard.md

 > | Guardian | [[Leia]] |

 # Shephard
-A a cheesemaker that has raised Leia for a long time.
-Often sends Leia out on "deliveries".
+A cheesemaker who found [[Leia]] in the streets of [[Fimore]].
+He offered her a job to deliver cheese and since then, he took her in.
+Often sends her out on "deliveries".
 ## Appearance
 ## Story
 - [[The Captain's Port]]: It is revealed that his cheesemaking is actually a front for his illegal drug business.